akojo/clutch/README.md

 ### Interpolated parameters

-For added convenience, if there are no extra arguments after the query, Clutch tries to look up for local variables with the same name as the query parameters.
+For added convenience, if there are no extra arguments after the query string, Clutch tries to look up for local variables with the same name as the query parameters.
 This comes in handy when you have e.g. wrapper functions around common queries:

 ```lua
 function getPartByPnum(pnum)